treeverse/lakeFS/docs/reference/spark-client.md

 ## Getting Started

-We are removing support for Spark 2 in the lakeFS metadata client.
+Please note that Spark 2 is no longer supported with the lakeFS metadata client.
 {: .note }

 Start Spark Shell / PySpark with the `--packages` flag: